Chair

 Panelists

-Nic Morgan, Co-founder and VP Business Development, Morgan Solar
+, Co-founder and VP Business Development, Morgan Solar

 Jan Dressel, President & Managing Director, SPARQ Systems Inc